Small Business Microloans: What They Are & Where To Get Them

 The businesses that would benefit most from microloans are smaller businesses with fewer employees and lower capital needs.
 A business that needs a large sum of money for a big expense, like purchasing commercial real estate, should consider other options.

-However, most borrowers should expect to receive interest rates between 8% and 18%.
-Borrowers with lower credit scores may receive even higher interest rates – sometimes 30% or more.
+Most borrowers should expect to receive interest rates between 8% and 18%.
+Borrowers with a solid application may see lower rates, while other borrowers may see rates reaching 30% or more.

 Microloan Borrower Qualifications